Jim DeMint: 2010 election

 DeMint easily won re-nomination in the Republican Party primary.
 Democratic Party opponent Alvin Greene won an upset primary victory over Vic Rawl.
 Greene received scrutiny from Democratic Party officials, with some calling for Greene to withdraw his candidacy or be replaced on the ballot.
+DeMint, largely campaigned outside South Carolina for Republican Senate candidates identified with the Tea Party.
+Diverse media outlets frequently referred to DeMint as a party "kingmaker" for supporting successful primary challengers to mainstream Republican candidates.
 On November 2, 2010, DeMint defeated Greene by a margin of 63% to 28%, with Green Party candidate Tom Clements receiving 9% of the vote.

 Tenure

 In his first term, DeMint was appointed to the Commerce, Science and Transportation Committee, the Environment and Public Works Committee, the Joint Economic Committee, and the Special Committee on Aging.
 In 2006, DeMint began leading the Senate Steering Committee.
 DeMint also served as a member of the Committee on Foreign Relations and the Committee on Commerce, Science, and Transportation.

 As a member of the 111th Congress, DeMint joined the United States Senate Committee on Banking, Housing, and Urban Affairs.
 In 2009, DeMint was one of two senators who voted against Hillary Clinton's appointment to Secretary of State, and the next year he introduced legislation to completely repeal the Patient Protection and Affordable Care Act, commonly referred to as Obamacare.
 Later in 2010, he introduced another piece of legislation titled the Regulations from the Executive in Need of Scrutiny, which aimed to require congressional approval of any major regulation change made by a federal agency.
 At the end of his first term, DeMint was appointed to the Senate Impeachment Trial Committee for the impeachment of federal judge Thomas Porteous.

 After winning re-election in 2010, DeMint became the highest-ranking elected official associated with the Tea Party.
 During the first year of his second term, DeMint released a letter signed by over 30 other Senate Republicans asking the supercommittee tasked with balancing the federal budget to do so within the next 10 years, and without creating any net tax increases.

 In 2012, DeMint announced his resignation from the Senate effective January 2, 2013, to take a job as president of The Heritage Foundation.
 On December 17, 2012, South Carolina governor Nikki Haley announced that she would name Congressman Tim Scott to fill DeMint's vacated seat.